 Knowing how to close time slots is important as it gives you immediate and full control over your venue.
 Is an afternoon expected to be quiet, so it makes sense to close early, or do you need to close due to an external influence?

-Closing time slots and setting certain rules for them is easy, but we need to keep the different set-ups in mind.
+Closing time slots and setting certain rules for them is easy, but we need to keep the different setups in mind.
+If you want to close a specific time slot, you need to add an exception to your gate capacity

 If you want to shorten your hours or close the entire day, you should use opening hours.

-1. Please navigate to your control panel main menu on the left to Products and then to Inventory.
+1. Please navigate to your control panel main menu on the left to Products and then to Inventory

 Now you will be at Inventory configuration.
 Here, you can see your inventory pools.